A 2024 Guide to Cybersecurity in the Trucking Industry

 Don’t do business on unmoderated platforms

-Forums, discussion boards and Facebook groups are all popular ways to communicate with like-minded people in your field of work, but they’re not good places to do business.
+Forums, discussion boards, and Facebook groups are all popular ways to communicate with like-minded people in your field of work, but they’re not good places to do business.
 These platforms often have a very high volume of users but not enough moderation to filter out scammers.
 It’s not uncommon to see users in these groups posing as dispatchers and attempting to collect carriers’ personal information in order to steal their identity.
+Deepen your knowledge on this topic by reading How to keep your car hauling business safe on Facebook.
+Scammers often target customers with very convenient services and ultra-low prices.

 Individuals posing as legitimate dispatchers and phishing scam artists may try to collect carrier DOT numbers or any other personal information that would allow them to impersonate that driver.
 They will often contact the driver under a fake name and offer dispatch services—all the driver has to do is send over their credentials.
 Once the criminal gathers enough information, they often use it to book orders under the victim’s name and then receive payment up front without ever completing the shipment.